nickl1/awolfe76.github.com/_posts/2013-04-22-stop-centralizing-please.md

 ---
 layout: post
 title: Please, Please, Please Stop Centralizing Everything
 desc: I have witnessed first hand the centralization of a process.
-And also witnessed first hand how miserable it failed, without the proper training and resources given to the centralization. <strong>SO STOP IT!</strong>
+And also witnessed first hand how miserable it failed, without the proper training and resources given to the centralization. <strong>STOP.</strong>
 date: April 22, 2013

 permalink: /posts/stop-centralizing-please.html